Background

 Marcellians, the Photinians, and the Apollinarians.

-This canon ratifies the canons of the first ecumenical council and shows that this council wasn’t specifically concerning the prevalence of Arianism.
+and shows that this council wasn’t specifically concerning the prevalence of

 Canon 2: Concerning Church Boundaries